 Canvasses aren’t always readily available.
 Allen buys his from Spotlight or Threads Needlecraft, Centre City Mall, 133 Great King Street, Dunedin, (03) 4774514 but orders in advance and buys plenty when it is available.

-When working on a rug, Allen uses a rug-making frame which was gifted to him by the Roxburgh wool crafting group.
-While it’s possible to make a rug ‘on your knee’, this become more difficult as the rug grows in size and becomes heavier.
+When working on a rug, Allen uses a rug-making frame that was gifted to him by the Roxburgh wool crafting group.
+While it’s possible to make a rug ‘on your knee’, this becomes more difficult as the rug grows in size and becomes heavier.